carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 This event is for **you**.
 The success of this conference will be measured by what you gain at the conference and afterwards in terms of skills, knowledge and networking.

 Be mindful that the organizers are also volunteers who are organizing this for the community by working beyond their work.
 Therefore, we invite you to step in if you see that something at the conference is not working and you have the idea and capacity to *fix* it for others.
-We are looking forward to welcoming you at CapentryCon 2018.

 #### Z: Zoom for TaskForce, Volunteers, and Community Calls